-Whether you see yourself forging a career in post production, mastering, studio recording or collaborating on tracks with other producers and musicians, we’ll help you achieve your aspirations through industry-led teaching.
-You’ll gain the skills and confidence to work with a series of disciplines.
-We’ll creatively develop your approach to crafting sound for a range of different media including film, visual performance, game, TV and other streaming services.
+Whether you want to pursue a career in post-production, mastering, studio recording, or collaborating with other producers and musicians, we can help you achieve your goals through industry-leading instruction.
+You will develop the skills and confidence to work in a variety of disciplines.
+We will creatively develop your approach to creating sound for a variety of media, including film, visual performance, games, TV, and streaming services.

 Have any questions or would like to tour our studios?
 Get in touch

 Our Entrepreneurial Audio Production course offers a unique combination of skills across a range of disciplines.
 You’ll develop sound for games, TV, film, and produce tracks in the studio.
 This course in particular emphasises the need to be multi-skilled and adaptable to a range of opportunities throughout the entirety of your career.